galitz/redblue-examples/FTP_server_internal_copy.md

-This little hack is good for copying (blindly?) files (keys) from a restricted directory to another location that we may have access perhaps we mounted a remote dir via NFS or whatnot or we can just grab it via HTTP.
+This little hack is good for copying (blindly?) files (keys) from a restricted directory to another location that we may have access to, perhaps we mounted a remote dir via NFS or whatnot or we can just grab it via HTTP.